ozayakcan/discord-bot/README.md

 ```

 ```
+// Command prefix for using commands without slash.
 COMMAND_PREFIX = '!'

+// Requires for chat bot.
-AI_BRAINSHOP_TOKEN = 'VG......W1' // Brainshop.ai api token.
+// Brainshop.ai api token.
 Get it from https://brainshop.ai/
+AI_BRAINSHOP_TOKEN = 'VG......W1'

-DISCORD_BOT_SECRET = 'MTA.......86CQ' // Discord bot secret token
+// Discord bot secret token
+DISCORD_BOT_SECRET = 'MTA.......86CQ'

-USE_REPLIT_DB = true // If not specified default will be false.
-If false; creates settings.json file locally and saves guild/user settings in it.
-If true; uses replit database (you have to deploy your bot in replit for this.)
-You can check and edit "src/settings/settings.py" file for your database
+// If USE_REPLIT_DB not specified default will be false.
+// If false; creates settings.json file locally and saves
+// guild/user settings in it.
+If true; uses replit database
+// (you have to deploy your bot in replit for this.)
+// You can check and edit "src/settings/settings.py" file for your database USE_REPLIT_DB = true
 ```

 ### Music Bot